mk-fg/linux-ebpf-connection-overseer/README.md

 that new/idle connections are ignored, until app sends/receives some data there.

-All network traffic generated or forwarded by linux kernel internally is ignored as well - there's no send/recv syscalls involved there.
+All network traffic generated or forwarded by linux kernel internally is ignored as well - there're no send/recv syscalls involved there.
 This includes traffic of in-kernel network filesystems like NFS, CIFS, Ceph, or e.g. encrypted UDP packets of WireGuard tunnels.
-If host works as a router, moving traffic between interfaces, that's not detected/displayed either, use network flow monitoring tools for that.
+If host works as a router moving traffic between interfaces, that's not detected/displayed either, use network flow monitoring tools for that.

 Traffic of address families other than AF\_INET / AF\_INET6 might be passing through